hmchen47/DataScience/Stats/ProbStatsPython/10-InequLimit.md

     + Punctual
     + advocated applied math
     + flowery language
-  + to isolate mathematics from practical sciences is to to shut the cow away from the bulls
+  + to isolate mathematics from practical sciences is to shut the cow away from the bulls
   + famous students
     + Markov
     + Lyapunov